hlilab/hlilab.github.io/_pages/openings.md

 ### Postdoc on algorithm development

-We are looking for a postdoctoral fellow who is interested in developing high-performance algorithms for sequence alignment, pangenome representation, application of pangenome data structures or other projects the applicant may propose.
+We are looking for a postdoctoral fellow to develop high-performance algorithms for sequence alignment, pangenome representation, application of pangenome data structures, or other projects the applicant may propose.
 A qualified candidate is expected to be proficient in a high-performance language such as C, C++ or Rust, and have rich research experiences in bioinformatics and computational genomics.